Chaetopelma

 Chaetopelma is a genus of tarantulas that was first described by Anton Ausserer in 1871.
-They are found in Africa including the countries of Turkey, Syria, Egypt, Cyprus, Greece, Sudan and Cameroon.
+They are found in Africa, Europe, and Asia including the countries of Turkey, Syria, Egypt, Cyprus, Israel, Greece, Sudan, Cameroon, and Iran.

 Diagnosis

 They can be distinguished from the other tarantula genera, except from Nesiergus, because the presence of clavate trichobothria in two rows on the tarsi.
 Males have a tibial apophysis consisting of two branches, females having a long and slender spermatheca.